 Set up by APS in 2011 to be the open-access version of PRL, it is more selective, publishing a tenth as many papers.
 It now sits between PRL and Nature Physics in terms of prestige.

 Proc London Math Soc

 Launched in 1865, this is the flagship journal of the London Mathematical Society.
 It publishes articles of high quality and significance across all areas of mathematics, of any length.

 Bull London Math Soc

 Launched in 1969, it publishes significant papers of up to 20 pages across all of mathematics, as well as surveys and obituaries.
-Its sister journal, Journal, publishes longer papers.
+Its sister LMS journal, Journal, publishes longer papers.

 Trans London Math Soc

-A recent addition to the London Mathematical Society portfolio, it is the open access analogue of the Journal and Bulletin combined, meaning that authors pay a fee instead of readers.
+A recent addition to the LMS portfolio, it is the open access analogue of the Journal and Bulletin combined, meaning authors pay instead of readers.
 It remains for it to gain traction.